project-akri/akri-docs/docs/demos/opc-thermometer-demo.md

-# Discovering and Using OPC UA Thermometers
+# Discovering and Using OPC UA PLC Servers

 OPC UA is a communication protocol for industrial automation.
 It is a client/server technology that comes with a security and communication framework.
-This demo will help you get started using Akri to discover OPC UA Servers and utilize them via a broker that contains an OPC UA Client.
+This demo will help you get started using Akri to discover OPC UA PLC Servers and utilize them via a broker that contains an OPC UA Client.
 Specifically, a Akri Configuration called OPC UA Monitoring was created for this scenario, which will show how Akri can be used to detect anomaly values of a specific OPC UA Variable.
 To do so, the OPC UA Clients in the brokers will subscribe to that variable and serve its value over gRPC for an anomaly detection web application to consume.
-This Configuration could be used to monitor a barometer, CO detector, and more; however, for this example, that variable will represent the temperature of a thermostat and any value outside the range of 70-80 degrees is an anomaly.
+This Configuration could be used to monitor a barometer, CO detector, and more; however, for this example, that variable will represent the PLC values for temperature of a thermostat and any value outside the range of 70-80 degrees is an anomaly.

 The demo consists of the following components:

-1. Two .NET OPC UA Servers with a temperature variable
+1. Two OPC UA PLC Servers
 2. (Optional) Certificates for the Servers and Akri brokers
-3. An OPC UA Monitoring broker that contains an OPC UA Client that subscribes to a specific NodeID (for that temperature variable)
+3. An OPC UA Monitoring broker that contains an OPC UA Client that subscribes to a specific NodeID (for that PLC variable)
 4. Akri installation
 5. An anomaly detection web application